J-1 Visa Investment Banking Jobs

 Check whether your role triggers the two-year rule

 Some J-1 participants from certain countries, or those funded by government money, face a two-year home-residency requirement after their program ends.
-Confirm your status with your designated sponsor early, since this affects your ability to switch to H-1B or other nonimmigrant status afterward.
+Confirm your status with your designated sponsor early, since this affects your ability to switch to H-1B visa or other nonimmigrant status afterward.

 Time your program end date around deal cycles